Definition

 Discards will be placed face up.
 However, discards must be placed in a way such that all cards beneath can be seen.
 This means that players can draw any specific card in the discard pile, provided they take all cards above.

 On every turn, players can meld or lay off on revealed sets on the board.
-At the end of their turn, a player must discard the same number of cards they have drawn.
+At the end of their turn, a player must discard one of their cards.
+This card has to be laid face up on top of the pile.

 Laying Off Cards